Where do we start?

 To change a dietary behaviour, whether it’s your own or someone else’s, everyone needs to be willing, able and ready.

-To determine readiness to change, it’s helpful to identify the current state of motivation by using, for example, the Transtheoretical model of behavioural change below.
+When determining readiness to change, it is helpful to identify the current state of motivation by using, for example, the Transtheoretical model of behavioural change.

 Steps in transtheoretical change adapted from Pro-change Behavior Change Systems.